 - If a claimant is quarantined, self isolating and asymptomatic, they will be referred to Employment Insurance.

-Plan members who wish to travel despite the Government of Canada advisories will not be covered for any costs associated with COVID-19, as it is now considered a foreseeable and expected illness.
-This is effective April 6, 2020 for all GroupSource benefit plans with travel coverage that does not specifically include an exclusion in the event of a pandemic.On March 14, 2020, the Government of Canada issued a “Level 3” travel advisory, recommending against all non-essential international travel to any destination.
+To be eligible for coverage, insureds must be in good and stable health before departure.On March 14, 2020, the Government of Canada issued a “Level 3” travel advisory, recommending against all non-essential international travel to any destination.
 This advisory has an impact on your out-of-country travel coverage.
 We strongly recommend that you alert your plan members to this change, as it should be factored into international travel plans.